Appleton (duo): Career

-Natalie and Nicole formed the band Appleton, and in September 2002, issued their first single "Fantasy", written with Andy Hayman and Gareth Young, which reached number 2 in the UK Singles Chart.
+In 2002, after All Saints disbanded, Natalie and Nicole formed the duo Appleton and signed with Polydor.
+In September 2002, they released their first single "Fantasy", written with Andy Hayman and Gareth Young, which reached number 2 in the UK Singles Chart.
 Their autobiography, Together, came out in October 2002.
 The sisters releases stated that director David Slade announced he would direct the autobiographical book into a film, but that has yet to happen.

-In 2003, they had two more hits with "Don't Worry" and "Everything Eventually" and the album, Everything's Eventual which went gold in the UK after just two months.
-They decided to sign a deal with Concept Music in late 2004 because of differences with their previous label, Polydor.
+In 2003, they had two more hits with "Don't Worry" and "Everything Eventually" and the album, Everything's Eventual which went silver in the UK.